Spirit55555/midnight-lyrics-bot/README.md

 ## Other command line flags

 - `-generate-image` - Used to generate the image for the selected (or random) lyric.
+Album and song number can be specified.
 Only useful for testing.
 - `-generate-all-images` - Used to generate all the images needed for the Instagram part of the bot.
 Only useful for testing, as the bot will generate images as needed.
 - `-fake-midnight` - Fake that the time is 00:00.
 Only useful for testing of the special post at midnight.